CriticalFlaw/rayshud-Installer/README.md

-## rayshud-Installer
+## rayshud Installer

-By popular demand, an application for downloading, installing, modifying and/or removing [rayshud](https://github.com/raysfire/rayshud)
+By popular demand, an app for downloading, installing and customizing [rayshud](https://github.com/raysfire/rayshud)

 The installer is open-source and code contributions towards new features, maintenance and bug fixes is welcome and encouraged.
 For general questions and comments contact me on Discord (CriticalFlaw#0415) or Twitter (@CriticalFlaw_), for installer related issues or suggestions open a ticket in the issue tracker.